Initialization Schemes for Kolmogorov-Arnold Networks: An Empirical Study: Introduction

 Beyond these benchmarks, there has also been significant progress in the theoretical understanding of KANs \citep{kangenbounds, kanrobust, kanbias}.
 However, one important theoretical and practical aspect that remains understudied pertains to their initialization strategies.
 Current literature mainly relies on the standard initialization method proposed in the introductory KAN paper \citep{kan1}, or explores alternative KAN variants such as Chebyshev-based formulations \citep{rgakans}.
 This highlights a clear gap and motivates an investigation into more effective initialization approaches for the standard spline-based architecture.
 Effective initialization is crucial, as a good ``initial guess'' for the network weights can significantly accelerate training \citep{goodinit, revisitinit} and prevent early saturation of hidden layers \citep{glorot}.
 However, despite extensive research into initialization methods for MLP-based architectures, these results cannot be directly applied to KANs.
 Furthermore, even within MLP-based architectures, initialization methods often require separate consideration depending on the specific architecture design \citep{transinit}, activation function \citep{He}, or even on a complete case-by-case basis \citep{revisitinit}.

 In response to this research gap, this work explores initialization strategies for the standard, spline-based KAN architecture.
-Drawing parallels with MLPs, we propose variance-preserving schemes inspired by LeCun \citep{lecun} and Glorot \citep{glorot} initializations, including a variant that employs batch-normalized \citep{batchnorm} spline basis functions.
-In addition, recognizing that theoretical frameworks may not always align with empirical performance \citep{goodinit}, we further propose an empirical family of power-law initializations with tunable exponents.
-To evaluate these approaches, we conduct extensive grid searches on function fitting tasks and forward PDE problems.
-Beyond final error metrics, we further compare the different initialization schemes through an analysis of training dynamics, examining the evolution of loss curves and the Neural Tangent Kernel (NTK) spectrum \cite{ntk, ntk_pinns} for representative architectures.
+Drawing parallels with MLPs, we propose variance-preserving schemes inspired by LeCun \citep{lecun} and Glorot \citep{glorot} initializations, including a variant that employs normalized spline basis functions.
+In addition, recognizing that theoretical frameworks may not always align with empirical performance \citep{goodinit}, we further propose an empirical family of power-law initializations parameterized by two exponents.
+We perform grid searches to identify suitable exponent choices for the power-law method on function fitting and forward PDE benchmarks and then evaluate all initialization schemes on these tasks.
+We subsequently fix the exponents to values that lie within the identified well-performing range and select two representative architectures (in terms of parameter count) to analyze training dynamics through the evolution of training loss curves and the Neural Tangent Kernel (NTK) spectrum \citep{ntk, ntk_pinns}.
 Finally, we evaluate said architectures on a subset of the Feynman dataset \citep{feynman}, which, although widely used for symbolic regression, is formulated here as a function fitting benchmark as in \citet{kan1}.